 Roberts, A., Johnson, M. C., Klein, J., Cheng, E. V., Sherman, A., Levin, K. K. , ...Lopez, G. S.

 Directly after the author’s name is the date the source was published.
-Include the full date for newspapers, the month and year for magazine articles, and only the year for journals and all other sources.
+Include the full date for newspapers and magazine articles, and only the year for journals and all other sources.
 If no date is found on the source, include the initials, n.d. for “no date.”

-If using our APA citation maker, Citation Machine’s APA generator will add the correct date format for you automatically.
+If using our APA Citation Machine, our citation generator will add the correct format for you automatically.

 Strange case of Dr. Jekyll and Mr. Hyde.

 For articles and chapters in APA referencing, do not italicize the title.

 Wake up the nation: Public libraries, policy making, and political discourse.

 For newspapers, magazines, journals, newsletters, and other periodicals, capitalize the first letter in each word and italicize the title.

 A common question is whether to underline your title or place it in italics or quotation marks in the reference list.
 Here’s a good general rule: When a source sits alone and is not part of a larger whole, place the title in italics.
 If the source does not sit alone and is part of a larger whole, do not place it in italics.

 Books, movies, journals, and television shows are placed in italics since they stand alone.
 Songs on an album, episodes of television shows, chapters in books, and articles in journals are not placed in italics since they are smaller pieces of larger wholes.